LTU-Actor/GazeboModels/README.md

 $> source devel/setup.sh

-Run either the ackermann vehicle with only the cammera, or with LiDAR as well.
+Run either the ackermann vehicle with only the camera, or with LiDAR as well.

 roslaunch ackermann_vehicle_gazebo ackermann_vehicle.launch
 roslaunch ackermann_vehicle_gazebo ackermann_vehicle_lidar.launch